mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 write command response, or query response.
 Clients MUST check if the server error is a "node is recovering" error or a "not master" error.

-If the response includes an error code, it MUST be used to determine if the error message is a "node is recovering" or "not master" error.
+If the response includes an error code, it MUST be checked first to attampt to determine if error is a "node is recovering" or "not master" error.

 The following error codes indicate a replica set member is temporarily unusable.
 These are called "node is recovering" errors: